The World of Security

 Stefan was a Jewish writer who grew up in Vienna, Austria.
 This autobiography of his was written in 1942 and finished one day before Zweig committed suicide with his wife in South America, having fled Nazi Germany.
 It’s a memoir and utterly compelling in every facet for me.
 Not only does it give significant insight into one of the most dramatic periods in the 20th century, it also sheds light into daily life in the Austro-Hungarian Empire.
 Specifically Vienna in the late 19th and early 20th century.

 The first chapter is jarring for me, because this is exactly how I feel in America.
-In some ways, reading history is curse, and in this case it is for me because I see the potential of what humans are capable of doing in the name of power or casting blame.
 It’s not often that I quote such a long few paragraphs from other writers, but I feel compelled to share this right now.

 Here’s an excerpt from the first chapter of The World of Yesterday: